 While Amex credit cards can carry hefty fees, we’re taking a look at just the banking fees.
 The headline here: no monthly service fees for banking with Amex.
-That includes no foreign transaction fees, no overdraft fees and no ATM surcharge fees.

-We do appreciate that the online savings account is offered fee-free (even if you want paper statements) and has no monthly balance requirements.
+The online savings account is offered fee-free (even if you want paper statements) and has no monthly balance requirements.

 American Express ATM Access